Bounz/HomeGenie-BE/content/about.md

 ## Why HomeGenie?

-We can see bunch of new smart devices brought to the market everyday, each of them implementing proprietary protocols and applications.
+We can see bunch of new smart devices brought to the market day by day, each of them implementing proprietary protocols and applications.
-So dealing with your smart devices it often means dealing with different applications making home automation not that effective.
+So, dealing with smart devices it often means dealing with different applications, making home automation not that effective.

-This is why *HomeGenie* server was specifically designed to find a reasonable good way of integrating current and future home automation technologies into one single piece of software.
+This is why *HomeGenie* server was specifically designed to find a reasonable way of integrating current and future home automation technologies into one single piece of software.

 <div class="media-container">
     <img self="size-medium" src="images/docs/dashboard_page_01.png">